 We are proud to be an employee-owned practice, where every team member is personally invested in the success of each project.
-We operate both nationally and locally, working from nine different locations across the UK, Cyprus and India – but as one team, with a wide range of experience and expertise to suit any project.
+We operate both nationally and locally, working from eight different locations across the UK, Cyprus and India – but as one team, with a wide range of experience and expertise to suit any project.

 As an architecture practice, it’s essential that we connect with our communities.
 Our local studios engage with places and people, and we take part in a wide range of community events – from ArchiKids in London to the Jewellery Quarter Festival in Birmingham.

 We aim to deliver real economic and social benefits with every project we design.
 Projects like Spanish City and the Forum have transformed their communities: Spanish City’s regeneration directly resulted in over 70 new businesses opening in Whitley Bay.

 We actively educate others about the built environment, and have partnered with schools in Manchester and Oxford in our role as RIBA Architectural Ambassadors.
 Our staff lecture at universities including Birmingham City University and Newcastle University.